RobertTalbert/discretecs/MTH225-Winter2026/assignments/Problem Set 3.md

 # Problem Set 3

-Submit solutions on or before **11:59pm Eastern time on Wednesday, February 18** in order to be eligible for engagement credits.
+Submit solutions on or before **11:59pm Eastern time on Friday, March 6** in order to be eligible for engagement credits.

 ## Instructions